Releases are at the core of every project; they help teams organize the delivery of their work and act as a historic reference for future needs.

 - by creating a new release from scratch,

-- by adding additional projects to existing release.
+- by adding additional projects to the existing release.

-Jira versions are then automatically created in each selected project and any change done to any of these versions are automatically synchronised.
-Magic 🎩🐇
+Jira versions are then automatically created in each of the selected project and any changes made to any of these versions are then automatically synchronised.
+Magic! 🎩🐇

-Swanly provides much more than only Jira cross-project releases sync functionality.
-It shows your releases on a portfolio release timeline or in a list view and also provides advanced release reports with:
+Swanly provides much more than just the Jira cross-project releases sync functionality.
+It showcases your releases in a portfolio release timeline or a list view that you can filter through, and provides advanced release reports on-the-go with:

-- List of the issues linked to the version and List of issues that affect the version,
+- a list of issues linked to the version and another of issues that affect the version

-So you find everything you need in one place.
+So you'll find everything you need to know about your releases in one place.